Skip to main content

 Bob can see that a HubSpot credential exists and who added it, but he cannot see the API key values or modify the credential.
 The credential card shows "Added by Alice" so it's clear who owns it.

-Each bundle+provider combination has exactly one credential binding.
-If the team needs a different HubSpot instance for a different use case, they create a separate bundle.
+Each MCP server+provider combination has exactly one credential binding.
+If the team needs a different HubSpot instance for a different use case, they create a separate MCP server.

 Tool executions